RobertoFreireFerrazPassos/Concurrent-and-Parallel-in-DotNet/README.md

 </p>

-Glossary:
+## Glossary:

+**LOCK** : The lock statement acquires the mutual-exclusion lock for a given object, executes a statement block, and then releases the lock.
+While a lock is held, the thread that holds the lock can again acquire and release the lock.
+Any other thread is blocked from acquiring the lock and waits until the lock is released.

-**PROCESS** : A **process** is an instance of a program running within a computer system.
+**PROCESS** : A process is an instance of a program running within a computer system.
 Each process has one or more threads of execution, and no thread can exist outside a process.

-**THREAD** : A **thread** is a unit of computation (an independent set of programming instructions designed to achieve a particular result), which the operating system scheduler independently executes and manages.
+**THREAD** : A thread is a unit of computation (an independent set of programming instructions designed to achieve a particular result), which the operating system scheduler independently executes and manages.

-**THREADSAFE** : A method is called **threadsafe** when the data and state don’t get corrupted if two or more threads attempt to access and modify the data or state at the same time.
+**THREADSAFE** : A method is called threadsafe when the data and state don’t get corrupted if two or more threads attempt to access and modify the data or state at the same time.